tinacms/tina.io/content/docs/product-tour.md

 next: '/docs/setup-overview'
 ---

-To understand the power of Tina, let us first break down Tina into it’s components.
+To understand the power of Tina, let us first break down Tina into its components.

 ## Tina CLI